Classic Tuna Salad

 What Else Can I Add?

-There are several things you can add to your tuna salad to add texture (and flavor).
+There are several things you can add to your tuna salad to add texture and flavor.
 I like to add celery and walnuts.
-They each have their own “brand” of crunch that really adds to the interest as you chew (mushy is boring).
-Here are some other ingredients you can add into this recipe for texture:
+They each have their own “brand” of crunch that really adds to the interest.
+All of these will add another layer of texture, and depending on which you choose, you’ll get either an additional burst of savory (shredded radish, pickled carrots) or a hint of sweetness (dried cranberries, pickle relish).
+If you opt for more protein (beans, eggs), you’ll have a heartier sandwich.

 Storage Instructions

-This classic tuna salad is definitely best served fresh, while the celery is nice and crunchy, but you could also meal-prep it for lunch.
-I’d keep it in an airtight container in the fridge for up to 4 days.
+Tuna salad is definitely best served fresh, while the celery is nice and crunchy, but you could also meal-prep it for lunch.
+Store it in an airtight container in the fridge for up to 4 days.

 Our Tuna Salad recipe was originally published 8/18/20.
 We have updated it to be the best it can be and republished 8/20/25.